apePetrus/suckless/dwm/README.md

 ## Changes to the original software

 - Different shortcuts and keymaps;
-- Added following patches: xrdb, swallow
+- Added following patches: xrdb, swallow, vanitygaps, scratchpad and actualfullscreen